 Sexually transmissible infections (STIs)

-An STI is an infection spread from one person to another during unprotected sex.
-STIs include herpes, gonorrhoea, human papilloma virus (the cause of cervical cancer), chlamydia, pubic lice, syphilis, genital warts and hepatitis B. Anyone can catch an STI whatever their sexual orientation.
-The risk of getting an STI remains a lifelong concern so knowledge of safer sex practices is important and should be considered for all new relationships
+An STI is an infection spread from one person to another during sex.
+STIs include chlamydia, herpes, gonorrhoea, human papillomavirus (HPV – the cause of cervical cancer), pubic lice, syphilis, genital warts and hepatitis B. Anyone can catch an STI, whatever their sexual orientation or age, so knowledge of safer sex practices is important and should be considered for all new relationships.

 - Have a check-up for STIs before having sex with a new partner